Kayal314/Habitat-Simulation/README.md

 <p>
 Mechanism of variation:<br>
 The initial population is given randomly generated characteristics (genetics).
 As the animals mate, the offspring gets a mean of all the genetic traits of the parents.
-Thus, only the fittest may survive and genetics may therby evolve (eliminating the weaker species)</p>
+Thus, only the fittest may survive and genetics may thereby evolve (eliminating the weaker species)</p>

 <p>
 Procedure: